RTEMS/rtems-docs/c-user/timer/directives.rst

     This parameter is the object name to look up.

 ``id``
     This parameter is the pointer to an object identifier variable.
-The object identifier of an object with the specified name will be stored in this variable, in case of a successful operation.
+When the directive call is successful, the object identifier of an object with the specified name will be stored in this variable.

 .. rubric:: DESCRIPTION:

-This directive obtains the timer identifier associated with the timer name specified in ``name``.
+This directive obtains a timer identifier associated with the timer name specified in ``name``.

 .. rubric:: RETURN VALUES: